 Of course, there’s more to the Powerbeats Pro than just flexibility and comfort.
 There’s control too in the shape of a volume rocker switch.
 The Beats symbol itself is also a button.
-You can use it to take calls and play/pause music with a single tap.
-A double tap skips forward a track and a triple tap goes back.
-You can even fast-forward and rewind by holding on to the last of these taps.
+You can use it to take calls and play/pause music with a single tap, while a double tap skips forward a track and a triple tap goes back.
+You can also fast-forward and rewind by holding on to the last of these taps.

 Best of all, the controls are duplicated on each earpiece, so there’s no need to remember which side does what – that could make a difference when you’re on the treadmill and every little hesitation counts.